 Esler quickly rose through the ranks at Sourcefire to become Senior Research Engineer for the Vulnerability Research Team (VRT) and Open Source Community Manager.
 In that dual role, he was responsible for threat detection created for the company’s Snort and ClamAV projects, as well as management of those open source projects.

 In 2013, Esler joined Cisco following the company’s acquisition of Sourcefire.
-Today, as the Manager for Threat Intelligence and Open Source for the Cisco Talos Group, Esler’s duties include threat actor tracking and attribution, and identifying new exploits and vulnerabilities “in the wild.”
+Today, as the Manager for Open Source, Web Development, Design, and Education for the Cisco Talos Group, Esler’s duties include brand management for Open Source and Talos, the Web Development Group, and Talos Education.
 He is also responsible for the Open Source projects that originated at Sourcefire and are now part of the Cisco security solutions portfolio, such as Snort, ClamAV, Razorback, and Daemonlogger.

 As part of the leadership for Talos, Esler plays a central role in coordinating the work of and cooperation between team members, who contribute diverse areas of expertise to enhance Cisco security products and help protect customer networks.
 He attributes his ongoing commitment to a career in security to his passion for solving puzzles and the fact that he loves facing new challenges every day.